ruchitdesai1996/computer-vision-practice/README.md

 After that we need to create rectangle which will help us to cut the image specified through the dimensions.
 So we will use

 // cv2.rectangle(img, frame1, frame2, thickness, border)

+After creating the rectangle we will apply the Grab and Cut algorithm which will enforce the cut on the image and crop the background according to our need.

+// cv2.grabCut(img, mask, rect, bgModel, fgModel, iterations, cv2.GC_INIT_WITH_RECT)

+Finally we need to plot the image with the function plt.image() and then show the image using plt.imshow()

+//